Zhanghq8/Kinect2-object-detection/README.md

 - [Hanqning Zhang] <<hzhang8@wpi.edu>>, WPI
 *Note:* This project was based on [Thiemo Wiedemeyer]'s work:(https://github.com/code-iai/iai_kinect2).
 ## Read this first
-- Follow the guideline here: (https://github.com/code-iai/iai_kinect2) to setup your Kinect2 device on ROS workspace.
+- Follow the guideline here: (https://github.com/code-iai/iai_kinect2) to setup your Kinect2 device on your ROS workspace.
 - Substitute the [KInect2_viewer] folder with this new one.

 ## Dependencies